 The AMIA Student Paper Competition is held annually at the AMIA Annual Symposium.
 Student papers are selected by the Scientific Program Committee and forwarded to the Student Paper Advisory Committee (SPAC) which nominates eight finalist papers for presentation during the meeting.
 Based on a combination of the quality of the written paper and the subsequent clarity of the oral presentation, the judges select first, second, and third place award winners in recognition of the best student papers.
 The first place paper is known as the Martin Epstein Award.

 The judging of student paper presentations is held at a special session, normally just in advance of the opening session at the AMIA Symposium.
 Each year the session features a collection of the very best research presented at the meeting.
+The student paper competition is supported by the Journal of Biomedical Informatics.

 - 3rd Place: Plexlines: Tracking Socio-communicative Behaviors Using Timeline Visualizations, J. Lee, H. Kong, K. Karahalios, S. Lin, University of Illinois at Urbana-Champaign